mrmorganschneider/Public/GO/README.md

 #### Exercise 4: Fibonacci closure

 The objective of this exercise was to create a function that would calculate the Fibonacci values to a user specified point using a closure.
-Link to the execise is [here.](https://tour.golang.org/moretypes/26)
+Link to the exercise is [here.](https://tour.golang.org/moretypes/26)

 This code will work outside of the website as it does not require any specific packages to function.